-Causes of the Indian Revolt of 1857
+Causes of the Indian Revolt of 1857 in Points

 - Political Causes – In the late 1840s, Lord Dalhousie imposed the Doctrine of Lapse.
-Under this, no ruler was allowed to adopt any child & only the natural heir has the right to rule.
+Under this, no ruler was allowed to adopt any child & only the natural heir had the right to rule.
 The political cause was the extension of British policies like the Doctrine of Lapse.
-The state would be annexed if the ruler dies without any male heir and was under the East India Company.
+The state would be annexed if the ruler died without any male heir and was under the East India Company.

 - Military causes – The Indian sepoys were paid less than European sepoys.
 Indians were considered menial & European sepoys were given much importance in terms of salary, pension & promotion.